AyaanMahimwala/CovidTracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## CovidTracker
 CovidTracker is a web application using ReactJS, making use of the Material UI Framework.
 This project is an adaption from online youtube tutorial series, with my own architectural tweaks made within the project.
+Note: This project was completed May 23, 2020 but only recently pushed onto GitHub.

 ### Landing Page